JimHokanson/labchart_server_matlab/README.md

 doc.registerOnNewSamplesCallback(@labchart.callbacks.newData);
 ```

 I've implemented a class that stores a specified # of seconds worth of data as it comes in from Labchart.
-Here's an example:
+This makes it somewhat straightforward to look at recent data and do some operation on it.

-JAH TODO
+More info on streaming to MATLAB [can be found here](documentation/streaming.md)

 ## Requirements